smit199/Cinema_Ticket_Purchase_API/README.md

 - View details of cinema and available seats in cinema.

+- Registration and login of user with jwt token to purchase ticket.

 - Purchase a specific seat number in cinema C. If the seat is already purchased, return an error, otherwise return the seat and booking details.

 - Purchase the first two free consecutive seats in cinema C. If there are no two consecutive seats available, return an error, otherwise return the list of seats and booking details.